femmerling/EmeraldBox/readme.md

 Currently we include Nosetest into the package.
 You can use it to perform BDD.

-To execute Nose, simply run the following
+To execute Nose on unix/linux, simply run the following

     box/bin/nosetests

+On windows simply run

+    box/Scripts/nosetests

 # Other Notes